Beaded Oyster Stitch

-Beaded Oyster stitch is a variety of Oyster stitch that is quick and easy to work.
-Also since oyster stitch is a member of the chain stitch family it is very versatile.
-It will follow a curve well and although it looks complex is not difficult to work.
+As a variety of Oyster Stitch, Beaded Oyster stitch is quick and easy to work.
+Also, since oyster stitch is a member of the chain stitch family it is very versatile.
+It will follow a curve well and although it looks complex, is not difficult to work.

 Tip!
-With this stitch the beading is done during the stitching process not added afterward.
-The trick is use a size 26 tapestry needle.
+With this stitch, the beading is done during the stitching process, not added afterwards.
+The trick is to use a size 26 tapestry needle.
 Since the eye of a tapestry needle is long you can thread perle #8 and Perle #5 through the long eye.
-However the needle itself is thin which means you can add a bead to your working thread as you stitch.
+However, the needle itself is thin, which means you can add a bead to your working thread as you stitch.

 The step by step instruction samples have been worked using perle # 5 thread

 Step by step instructions on how to work Beaded Oyster Stitch

 Bring the thread to the front of the fabric.
 Insert the needle a little to the left, take a bite of the fabric pointing the tip of the needle downwards.
 Cross the working thread over the needle, then wrap the thread under the needle like you would do to create a twisted chain stitch.

 Pull the needle through the fabric so it is snug, with the loop flat but not so tight that it pulls the fabric.

 Without picking up the foundation fabric, slide the needle under the right-hand top thread, above the loop that has formed.

 Pull the thread through.